DNS-OARC/dnsmeter/README.md

 **-p FILE**

-File with payload in text format.
-Each line must contain one query with name and record type.
+File with payload in text format or pcap file.
+When using a text format each line must contain one query with name and record type.
 Example:

     www.denic.de A